burnsoftnet/LaserAmmoStages/README.md

 * 5 to glock - Version 1
 * 5 to glock - Version 2
+* 5 to glock - Version 3
 * Glock the Plates
 * Glock'M
+* Glock'M Version 2

 #### MaxMichelDrills ( 6 Stages )